WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 ![](/assets/images/AttackOnTitan/AoT110.png)

 Which means that, when he said that it was _us_ versus _them_, he was unequivocally right.
-Violence _was _the solution; everything else fails.
-Characters give speeches on the need to stop the cycle of violence, they talk about the
+Violence _was_ the solution; everything else fails.

 Only, of course, _Attack on Titan_ chooses to represent the abstract idea of human conflict through racial relations—as in, every conflict in the series is caused by race.
 There are no ideological, political, moral, philosophical, or even religious differences at play; war is fought exclusively because one race hates the other too much to withstand their mere existence.

 Our main cast comes from the island of Paradis.
-The second paradigm shift of _Attack on Titan, _if you remember, was the twist that titans weren't the true enemy; it was humans.
+The second paradigm shift of _Attack on Titan,_ if you remember, was the twist that titans weren't the true enemy; it was humans.
 And to give you a sense of scale, here: we’re introduced to the concept of human racism when an Eldian child commits a minor offense—and as punishment, humans beat him up, and his little sister is eaten alive by dogs.

 The people from Paradis are known as “Eldians” in the story, for the record.
 The term refers to both native Paradisians and also the descendants of Paradisians.
 This is important, because the hatred is not based on where they live, but rather, it’s _explicitly_ racial.